Football pools: In popular culture

 The pools feature prominently in the British films Easy Money (1948) and Home and Away (1956) starring Jack Warner, the Italian films Audace colpo dei soliti ignoti (1959) and Al bar dello sport (1983), and the Spanish films La quiniela (1960) and Jenaro, el de los 14 (1974).
 In "The Football Pools," the final episode of the fifth television series of Hancock's Half Hour (1959), Tony Hancock has picked seven draws and nervously attends a late-kickoff match with the eighth draw and top dividend on the line.
 Viv Nicholson's life after her win of more than £152,000 in 1961 was made into the musical "Spend Spend Spend".
 Charles Causley's poem Timothy Winters begins "Timothy Winters comes to school, With eyes as wide as a football pool".
 This was used prominently by Christopher Eccleston's character in Hearts and Minds, a 1995 television series.

+In 2022 historical comedy drama film Mrs Harris Goes to Paris, set in 1957, the title character becomes obsessed with a Christian Dior dress owned by one of her clients and after a big win on the football pools she sets out to save up the money to go to Paris and buy her own dress.